 We are extremely proud of our co-ed college prep program: 635 students, ages 5-18 (K-12) on a single in-city campus; vigorous and varied curriculum; extensive extracurricular activities.

 Tour our Washington, DC campus; talk with students and parents; meet our Head of School and division directors; discuss classes with faculty; learn about applying, scholarships, and financial aid.

-This comprehensive, multifaceted Davies Program supports students new to our high school.
-The Malone Program supports academically talented middle and upper school students.
+This comprehensive, multifaceted DAVIES PROGRAM supports students new to high school.
+The MALONE SCHOLARS PROGRAM supports academically talented middle and upper school students.

 Maret’s academics challenge students to think – and do – in responsible, relevant, and revelatory ways.

 Our multi-media/high technology Library and Center for Inquiry supports intellectual, aesthetic, physical, emotional, and moral learning.

 The Case Institute for Curricular Innovation and Excellence encourages innovation and collaboration, helping Maret retain its status as one of Washington DC’s top schools.

 Maret offers one of the very best visual arts programs in the Washington area, encouraging students to discover, celebrate, and share their unique creativity.

 Maret is performance-oriented, showcasing burgeoning talent for appreciative audiences on campus and beyond.